-Tim is a postdoctoral research fellow working for the Institute of Sport, Exercise and Active Living (ISEAL), Victoria University and Tennis Australia.
+Tim is a postdoctoral research fellow working for the Institute for Health and Sport, Victoria University and Tennis Australia.

 His research focuses on skill acquisition, with a particular interest in understanding individual differences that influence learning.
 Current projects are investigating whether working memory capacity influences learning when exposed to implicit or explicit practice conditions.
 His research has also focused heavily on scaling equipment in junior sport.